 - Variety of nightlife activities

 Phra Nakhon District is home to a variety of different nightlife options, from wild clubs to laid-back live music venues.

 For a more laid-back option, we recommend paying a visit to Brown Sugar.
 This wonderful pub works as a coffee shop and restaurant during the day and turns into a lively pub in the evenings, where you can listen to live music of all kinds.

 They’ve been open for over 26 years, so it’s fairly clear that they know what they’re doing when it comes to entertainment.
 If you’re looking for a great place to relax and listen to a live band, Brown Sugar is the place for you.

 You’re sure to find some absolutely delightful meals during your weekend in Bangkok.
-Thailand has some of the most delicious food in a great variety!
-Thai cuisine has become popular all over the world, but nobody makes it quite like the Thai’s do.
+Thailand has some of the most delicious food in the world!
+Thai cuisine has become popular all over the planet, but nobody makes it quite like the Thai’s do, obviously!
 Here’s where to go in Bangkok if you’re looking for the tastiest meals!

 Wang Lang Market